Baked Corned Beef

 Types of Brisket Cuts

 Two cuts to know: the flat cut is leaner and rectangular with a fat layer on the bottom.
-The point cut is more triangular with fat marbled throughout, so it comes out more flavorful.
-I usually go with the flat cut for cleaner slices, but either works.
+The point cut is more triangular with fat marbled throughout, so it comes out richer.
+I usually go with the flat cut for cleaner slices, but I have used both and either one works for this recipe.

 Should You Boil or Bake Corned Beef?

-Honestly, both work.
-Simmering in spiced water keeps the meat moist, but overboiling makes it tough fast.
+I have tried both methods.
+Simmering in spiced water keeps the meat moist, but it is easy to overboil and end up with tough beef.

-Baking is my preferred method: braise in the oven, then broil at the end.
+Baking is my preferred method for corned beef: braise in the oven, then broil at the end.
 You get fork-tender meat with a crispy top, and it actually cuts about an hour off the total cook time compared to boiling.

-I use a Dutch oven for this since it holds heat well and keeps everything covered.
-A roasting pan with foil works too.
+I use a Dutch oven for this since it holds heat evenly and keeps everything sealed.
+A roasting pan with foil works too if you do not have one.

 a slice of corned beef and cabbage on a dinner plate with mustard in a jar